pietrocinaglia/corte/README.md

 Note that if 'savefig' is None, temporal network will only be shown.

 ```
-corte.plot(with_labels:True, savefig=output_path)
+tgeconet.plot(with_labels:True, savefig=output_path)
 ```

 ## Results <a name="results"></a>

-The 'results_from_tests' folder contains the results from tests conducted in our own experimentation and discussed in the academic article related to CoRTE
+The 'results' folder contains the results from tests conducted in our own experimentation and discussed in the academic article related to **tGeCoNet**

 ### License <a name="license"></a>